- 10+ Guests Price as advertised*

 Breakfast | Lunch

 This morning starts the same as yesterday, with Mother Nature as your alarm clock and breakfast at the hotel.
-Today's ride out of Banff follows the old Highway 1A, also known as the Bow Valley Parkway.
-It's a main corridor for wildlife traffic that runs parallel to the Bow River, an important water source fed by the Bow Glacier, which runs almost 600 km toward the prairies.
-Watch for elk and black bears as we pedal to our next activity—a short hike along the walls of Johnson Canyon to see its powerful lower waterfalls.
-We'll then ride past some impressive views of Castle and Storm Mountains.
-Choose to bank some extra kilometers up Vermillion Pass to the Continental Divide.
-We'll stop for lunch in Baker Creek and then head to Lake Louise, where our shuttle awaits to our next hotel.
-You're sure to love Moraine Lake Lodge, a special retreat where guests enjoy nightly private views of one of the park's most beautiful lakes!
-We'll gather as a group this evening for social hour and dinner.
+Today's ride out of Banff brings us past the serene Vermillion Lakes with their iconic views of Banff's Mount Rundle, before following the old Highway 1A, also known as the Bow Valley Parkway.
+It's a main corridor for wildlife traffic that runs parallel to the Bow River, an important water source fed by the Bow Glacier.
+Watch for elk and black bear as we pedal past impressive views of Castle and Storm Mountains.
+Choose to bank some extra kilometers up Vermilion Pass to the Continental Divide.
+We'll stop for lunch at Storm Mountain and then head to Lake Louise Ski Hill, where our shuttle will bring us to our next hotel.
+You're sure to fall in love with Moraine Lake Lodge, a special retreat where guests enjoy nightly private views of one of the park's most beautiful lakes!
+We'll gather as a group this evening for dinner at the hotel.

 Moraine Lake Lodge

 We'll take a break from the bike and lace up our hiking boots for an adventure you can only find in the Canadian Rockies.
 The group will join our local naturalists on an avid hike into Larch Valley.
 We'll stop at a beautiful meadow surrounded by groves of larch trees and wildflowers, under amazing views of the Valley of the Ten Peaks.
 We'll talk flora, fauna and foliage, as well as geology and history of this region, and you'll emerge a true expert on the area.
 This afternoon, choose to explore on your terms, including a canoe on the lake, or even a swim in its glacier-fed waters.
 The silt runoff from upstream sedimentary rock give the lake a particularly intense turquoise color, unlike any other on the continent.
-Conversely, if relaxation is your thing, spend some time in an Adirondack chair with a good book or great conversation.
-Dinner tonight is back at our hotel.
+Conversely, if relaxation is your thing, spend some time in an Adirondack chair - or Muskoka as they are called here - with a good book or great conversation.
+Social hour and dinner tonight is back at our hotel.

 Hike with naturalists